grongierisc/formation-template/README.md

 ## 7.4.
 Adding the operations to the production

 We now need to add these operations to the production.
 For this, we use the Management Portal.
-By pressing the [+] sign next to [Operations], we have access to the [Business Operation Wizard].
-There, we chose the operation classes we just created in the scrolling menu.
+By pressing the [+] sign next to [Operations], we have access to the [Business Operation Wizard].<br>There, we chose the operation classes we just created in the scrolling menu.

 ![OperationCreation](https://github.com/LucasEnard/formation-template/blob/python/misc/img/PythonOperationCreation.png)